turingschool/backend-curriculum-site/module3/projects/consultancy/index.md

 ## Project Description

 The goal of this project is to create a successful web application from a student-led project idea.
-Your team will create an app that will solve a real world problem, and allow users to authenticate with a third-party service, and consume at least two other apis.
+Your team will create an app that will solve a real world problem, and allow users to authenticate with a third-party service, and consume at least one other API.

 This project will focus heavily on Service-Oriented Architecture (SOA), and will include the following components and restrictions:

 Our "Front End" application will be built in Rails.
 - Rails "front end"
   - This is a typical `rails new` project
   - It will have simple feature testing, and will mostly focus on View templates, HTML and CSS.
-We highly recommend Bootstrap
+We highly recommend Bootstrap or Tailwind as a CSS framework to aid with responsiveness.
   - This application is responsible for authentication via OAuth
     - Try to find a way to utilize your user's OAuth token within the application in some way
       - eg, if you OAuth with Google, what can we use their OAuth token to do on their behalf at Google?